pre-142-training/r4ds-courses/data-repr.md

 ====================================

 - **Tidyverse**:
-  - operations are ordered top-to-bottom/left-to-right in the way that they are being performed so the code can be read like natural language
+  - Operations are ordered top-to-bottom/left-to-right in the way that they are being performed so the code can be read like natural language
-  - each operation gets its own line, which facilitates finding bugs
+  - Each operation gets its own line, which facilitates finding bugs
-  - functions are named sensibly so the code can be understood without knowledge of symbols like `$` or `[`.
-Even `$>$` is made to look like an arrow to suggest the left-to-right flow
+  - Functions are named sensibly so the code can be understood without knowledge of symbols like `$` or `[`.
+Even `%>%` is made to look like an arrow to suggest the left-to-right flow
-  - variables are always referred to as bare names (no quotes or `$`)
+  - Variables are always referred to as bare names (no quotes or `$`)
-  - will be easier for you to skim over and understand in 6 months
+  - Will be easier for you to skim over and understand in 6 months
 - **Vector indexing**
   - Fewer keystrokes
   - More familiar to programmers from C++ or python